maciuozz/CI-CD/Docker-scripts/README.md

 <h2>DOCKER AGENTS - JENKINS NODES</h2>

 You need to be logged in as the jenkins user.
-Then you can run the script ***run.sh*** to create 2 containers that represent 2 docker agents
-connected to 2 jenkins nodes:
+Then you can run the script ***run.sh*** to create 2 docker agents connected to 2 jenkins nodes:

     sudo chmod +x run.sh
     sudo ./run.sh